Linda Ronstadt: From rock to operetta

 In February 1980, Ronstadt released Mad Love, her seventh consecutive platinum-selling album.
 It was a straightforward rock and roll album with post-punk, new wave influences, including tracks by songwriters such as Elvis Costello, the Cretones, and musician Mark Goldenberg who played on the record himself.
 As part of the album's promotion, a live concert was recorded for an HBO special in April.
 A partial soundtrack for this special (omitting most of the Mad Love tracks) was released as her first official live album in February 2019.

 She also made the cover of Rolling Stone for a record-setting sixth time.
 Mad Love entered the Billboard Album Chart in the Top Five its first week (a record at that time) and climbed to the number 3 position.
 The project continued her streak of Top 10 hits with "How Do I Make You", originally recorded by Billy Thermal, and "Hurt So Bad", originally a Top 10 hit for Little Anthony & the Imperials.
 The album earned Ronstadt a 1980 Grammy Award nomination for Best Rock Vocal Performance/Female (although she lost to Pat Benatar's Crimes of Passion album).
 Benatar praised Ronstadt by stating, "There are a lot of good female singers around.
 How could I be the best?
 Ronstadt is still alive!"

-In the summer of 1980, Ronstadt began rehearsals for the first of several leads in Broadway musicals.
+In the summer 1980, Ronstadt began rehearsals for the first of several leads in Broadway musicals.
 Joseph Papp cast her as the lead in the New York Shakespeare Festival production of Gilbert and Sullivan's The Pirates of Penzance, alongside Kevin Kline.
 She said singing Gilbert and Sullivan was a natural choice for her, since her grandfather Fred Ronstadt was credited with having created Tucson's first orchestra, the Club Filarmonico Tucsonense, and had once created an arrangement of The Pirates of Penzance.

 The Pirates of Penzance opened for a limited engagement in New York City's Central Park, eventually moving its production to Broadway, where it became a hit, running from January 8, 1981, to November 28, 1982.
 Newsweek was effusive in its praise: "... she has not dodged the coloratura demands of her role (and Mabel is one of the most demanding parts in the G&S canon): from her entrance trilling 'Poor Wand'ring One,' it is clear that she is prepared to scale whatever soprano peaks stand in her way."
 Ronstadt co-starred with Kline and Angela Lansbury in the 1983 operetta's film version; this was her only acting role in a motion picture (her other film appearances, such as in the 1978 drama, FM, being concert footage as herself).
 Ronstadt received a Golden Globe nomination for the role in the film version.
 She garnered a nomination for the Tony Award for Best Performance by a Leading Actress in a Musical and The Pirates of Penzance won several Tony Awards, including a Tony Award for Best Revival.